 This is still an earnings gap between the sectors, but not an historic one.
 As has been regularly highlighted the earnings differential can be accounted for by the composition of the workforce (there are more professionals in the public sector), the fact that the lowest paid workers get paid more in public sector jobs and the diverse performance of earnings in the private sector (for example earnings in distribution, hotels and restaurants rose by 1.8 per cent on the year, and in manufacturing by 1.9 per cent).
 Ben Goldacre has more on some of the other problems in these kinds of comparisons.
 At the very least, those who seek to criticise the public sector should get their facts right.

 Our guest writer is Nicola Smith, Senior Policy Officer on economic and social affairs at the TUC.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.